Rijksmuseum: Admission prices (2023), Online tickets, skip the line

 Museum quiz for children and families

-There is a digital family quiz for children (7 years and older).
-Adults can also learn a lot about art and the museum through play.
+There is a digital family quiz for children (from 7 years).
+Adults can also play and learn about art and the museum.

 A device for this game can be rented at the information desk for 2.50 euros (as of 2023).

-But the museum quiz can also be played on your own smartphone via the free museum app for Apple or Android.
+You can also play the museum quiz on your own smartphone using the free museum app for Apple or Android.
 You will need headphones for your own smartphone to be able to use the app in the museum.

 Prams, baby changing facilities…

-All rooms can be accessed with prams or buggies.
+All rooms are accessible by pushchair or buggy.
 Baby changing facilities are also available.

 Information for people with